aie-onramp/aie01-staging/Session_02_Front_End_UI_Development_&_Deployment_of_LLM_Applications/BreakoutRoom.md

 **Why this matters:** These rules help Cursor understand your coding preferences and maintain consistency across your project, making collaboration smoother.

 ---
-## Step 5: Create Virtual Environment 🏗️

-Set up your development environment:

-1. Open Cursor's terminal
-2. Create a virtual environment (if using Python) or ensure Node.js is ready
-3. Navigate to your project directory

----

-## Step 6: Download Your App from v0 📥
+## Step 5: Download Your App from v0 📥

 1. In v0, after generating your app, click **"Download"**
 2. Copy the download command or use the provided link